The Return (The Vampire Diaries)

-"The Return" is the premiere episode of the second season of The CW television series, The Vampire Diaries and the 23rd episode of the series overall.
-It originally aired on September 9, 2010.
-The episode was written by Kevin Williamson and Julie Plec and directed by J. Miller Tobin.
+"The Return" is the first episode of the second season of the American supernatural teen drama television series The Vampire Diaries, and the twenty-third of the series.
+It aired on The CW on September 9, 2010.
+The episode was written by series developers Kevin Williamson and Julie Plec and directed by producer J. Miller Tobin.

 Plot

 The episode starts from exactly where the last episode of the first season ends.
 Elena (Nina Dobrev) walks in the door and she hears a noise in the kitchen that makes her go check what is happening.
 She finds John (David Anders) lying on the floor and she immediately calls 911.
 Katherine is standing right behind her and John warns her about it.
 Elena grabs the knife and tries to see who is in the house but Katherine leaves before the two meet.
 Elena rushes to Jeremy's (Steven R. McQueen) and finds him unconscious in his bed.

 The paramedics take John away when Stefan (Paul Wesley) arrives and checks Jeremy to see if he is a vampire.
 Stefan says that he is still a human and he assumes that Jeremy did not take enough pills to really kill himself and Anna's blood healed him.
 He warns Jeremy not to try it again since the vampire blood exits his system very quickly and he could easily end up killing himself for real.

 Bonnie (Kat Graham) gets to the hospital and finds Matt (Zach Roerig) waiting outside Caroline's (Candice Accola) room.
 Matt tells her about the accident and how Tyler (Michael Trevino) lost control because of sound he said he was hearing.
 Damon (Ian Somerhalder) also arrives at the hospital and checks on Liz (Marguerite MacIntyre) who asks him to find out why Mayor Lockwood was affected by the vampire device, something that led to his death.

 Elena gets to the hospital and asks Bonnie if she can do a spell to save her life but Bonnie is not trained enough to do something that difficult.
 Damon shows up and offers to give Caroline his blood to heal her.
 Elena has her doubts about it but she finally agrees after Bonnie's urge.
 Damon tries to bring up the kiss when he stays along with Elena but Elena has no idea what he is talking about.
 Jenna (Sara Canning) arrives and when Elena cannot remember talking to her either, Damon figures out that Katherine is back in town.

 Katherine arrives at the Gilbert house to find Stefan who's there to keep an eye on Jeremy.
 She tries to kiss him but Stefan realizes that is not Elena and pushes her away.
 The two of them fight a little before Elena and Damon walked in and Katherine disappears.
 They try to figure out why Katherine is back and what she is up to and Damon also admits that he kissed Katherine thinking she was Elena, something that makes Stefan upset.
 Elena stops them before they get into a fight.